 The are several loan programs for Maine students pursuing a health professions degree.

-The Educators for Maine Program is a competitive, merit-based, forgivable loan for current Maine students pursuing careers in education or child care and planning to work in Maine after graduation.
+The Educators for Maine Program is a competitive, merit-based, forgivable loan for Maine students enrolling in or pursuing undergraduate or graduate education degrees.
+Applicants must demonstrate an interest in careers in education or child care and are planning to work in Maine after graduation.